1 x Cast iron pan, heavy based pot or a deep fryer

 Cut the pokenga (dough) into squares or use a 8 cm cookie cutter to cut out 18 round shapes.
 Mould any dough scraps back in to roughly 3 cm thick and cut them out, making sure you use all of the dough.

-Spread out the cut pieces out on the bench with enough room for rising.
-Rise them for 10 minutes in the summer months.
-Leave to rise for 15 minutes in the colder months.
+Spread out the cut pieces out on the bench with around 3 cm of space between each one to allow them to rise.
+Rise them for 10 minutes in the summer months because the yeast tends to be a bit more active.
+Rise them for 15 – 25 minutes in the colder months as the yeast seems to be a bit slower.

-Heat the noni (oil) to 165 °C. My stove top has the highest heat of 9, I heat the oil on number 8 and turn it up or down according to how hot the oil seems.
+Heat the noni (oil) to 165 °C. If you don't have a thermometer, test the oil with a wooden spoon.
+Place the handle in the oil and when bubbles rapid bubbles appear around it, it is ready.
+My stove top has the highest heat of 9, I heat the oil on number 8 and turn it up or down according to how hot the oil seems.

 If the oil starts over heating, remove from the heat for a minute or so to bring the heat down.
 If you don't have a thermometer, eye ball it.
 As a guide, if one side of the fry bread browns before a minute of being in the oil, it is too hot and may result in the middle being under cooked.